baconization/d16x/README.markdown

 What-ever I want.
 Specially,

 * I'm going add a basic type system consisting of
+ * word
  * finite arrays (word[N] for some N)
+ * pointers to words/structs
  * structs
+* some kind of "function" concept

 ## What is a "programming language assembler thing"? ##

 Well, it's a programming language that you will most likely hate because it does things radically different.